MaxVRAM/Signifier/README.md

 - Local Prometheus push gateway for complete metrics capture.
 - Custom VPN networking for secure remote access, during both development and production.
 - Prometheus federation server for metrics aggregation.
-- Grafana dashboards for real-time monitoring of all metrics. (not yet implemented)
+- Grafana dashboards for real-time monitoring of all metrics.

 ## Hardware